 Your reputation could be affected.

-This section contains useful content in the form of exemplars and templates.
+This section contains useful content in the form of exemplars, templates and relevant links for schools.